-Narrated by Sir David Attenborough, this eight-part series will explore the unique and precious wonders of our natural world from the creators of the award-winning series Planet Earth.
-In partnership with World Wildlife Fund, Our Planet combines stunning photography and technology with an unprecedented, never-before-filmed look at the planet’s remaining wilderness areas and their animal inhabitants.
-The ambitious four-year project was filmed in 50 countries across every continent, with over 600 crew members capturing footage over more than three and a half thousand filming days.
+Narrated by Sir David Attenborough, this eight-part series explores the unique and precious wonders of our natural world.
+In partnership with WWF, Our Planet combines stunning photography and technology with an unprecedented, never-before-filmed look at the planet’s remaining wilderness areas and their animal inhabitants.
 The series focuses on the breadth of the diversity of habitats around the world, from the remote Arctic wilderness and mysterious deep oceans to the vast landscapes of Africa and diverse jungles of South America.

 This series was previously available to subscribers through the Netflix platform.
 To support educators and students during this challenging time, all episodes are now available on Netflix’s YouTube channel.